Phoenix1153/ViT_OOD_generalization/README.md

 ## Dataset

 We build _OOD-Net_, a collection constituted of data under four types of distribution shift and their in-distribution counterparts, for comprehensive investigation into model out-out-distribution generalization properties.
-The download link is [here](https://github.com/MadryLab/backgrounds_challenge/releases).
+The download link will be available soon.

 |  Dataset               |    Shift Type        |
 | :--------------------: | :------------------: |